JKevinXu/ChatBrowse/LLM_INTENT_CLASSIFICATION.md

 | `general_chat` | General conversation, questions, and content requests | "what's the weather?", "summarize the page", "explain this content" |

 ### Intent Classification Rules

+The classification rules and distinctions are automatically generated from the centralized configuration:

 #### **action_planning vs general_chat**
 - **`action_planning`**: Only for specific UI interactions